When is Bridgerton released on Netflix? What’s it about?

 Golda Rosheuvel (Silent Witness) will star as Queen Charlotte, a tastemaker and chief gossip of London society.
 Jonathan Bailey (W1A) performs Anthony Bridgerton, the eldest sibling and head of the household because the dying of his father.

 Luke Newton stars as Colin Bridgerton, a good-natured younger man who turns into infatuated with a younger lady who has newly arrived to London.
-Claudia Jessie (Self-importance Honest) performs Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for one thing better than marriage.
+Claudia Jessie (Self-importance Truthful) performs Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for one thing larger than marriage.

-Nicola Coughlan performs Penelope Featherington, a younger woman with a pointy wit and a form coronary heart who has been born right into a household that doesn’t perceive her.
-Ruby Barker performs Marina Thompson, who has been despatched from the nation to dwell along with her cousins, the Featheringtons.
+Nicola Coughlan performs Penelope Featherington, a younger woman with a pointy wit and a sort coronary heart who has been born right into a household that doesn’t perceive her.
+Ruby Barker performs Marina Thompson, who has been despatched from the nation to stay along with her cousins, the Featheringtons.

-Sabrina Bartlett performs Siena Rosso, a fascinating opera singer who’s having a secret affair with a outstanding lord.
-Ruth Gemmell (Penny Dreadful) performs Woman Violet Bridgerton, the matriarch of the central household who needs all of her kids to marry for love.
+Sabrina Bartlett performs Siena Rosso, a fascinating opera singer who’s having a secret affair with a distinguished lord.
+Ruth Gemmell (Penny Dreadful) performs Woman Violet Bridgerton, the matriarch of the central household who desires all of her kids to marry for love.

 Adjoa Andoh performs Woman Danbury, a dowager who runs the city.
-Polly Walker performs Woman Portia Featherington, an formidable mom who is decided to buy her daughters out to essentially the most spectacular suitors.
+Polly Walker performs Woman Portia Featherington, an formidable mom who is set to buy her daughters out to probably the most spectacular suitors.

-Luke Thompson will play Benedict Bridgerton, the second eldest of the siblings, who hopes to show his inventive pastime right into a profession.
+Luke Thompson will play Benedict Bridgerton, the second eldest of the siblings, who hopes to show his creative passion right into a profession.
 Will Tilson stars as Gregory Bridgerton, a “terror with a heart of gold”, who is consistently teasing his sister, Hyacinth.

 Ben Miller will play Lord Featherington, the lecherous lord who’s seen as “a bit of a joke” in London excessive society.
 Bessie Carter performs Prudence Featherington, the eldest feminine within the household, who’s enduring her third season on the wedding mart.

 Harriet Cains performs Philipa Featherington, the center Featherington baby, who’s hellbent on discovering herself a husband.
-Martins Imhangbe performs Will Mondrich, an up-and-coming boxer who climbs London’s social hierarchy because of his newfound movie star.
+Martins Imhangbe performs Will Mondrich, an up-and-coming boxer who climbs London’s social hierarchy on account of his newfound movie star.

 Lorraine Ashbourne performs Mrs Varley, the Featherington Housekeeper.
 Julie Andrews supplies the voice of narrator Woman Whistledown.